A concept, you couldn’t afford to miss

 Serverless architecture makes use of Backend-as-a-service platforms.
 The BaaS platforms provide three main components

-In serverless architecture, the third-party BaaS platform takes care of the physical hardware, virtual machine configuration, and performance, etc. It is equipped with rich APIs that allow the developers to process and handle the data and also provides the functionality to validate the data.
-Hence your developer team will be focused on the implementation of the business logic of the application.
+In serverless architecture, the third-party BaaS platform takes care of the physical hardware, virtual machine configuration, performance, etc. It is equipped with rich APIs that allow the developers to process and handle the data and also provide the functionality to validate the data.
+Hence, your developer team will be focused on the implementation of the business logic of the application.

-Examples of this would be the apps developed using Google’s Firebase, MongoDB’s Realm.
+Examples of this would be the apps developed using Google’s Firebase, and MongoDB’s Realm.

 There is no fixed formula or process for this.
 It is similar to a construction project.
 You have to reach out to an experienced architect with the requirements and based on his/her experience, he/she can tell you which architecture is suitable for you.

 Do your homework.
-Prepare the Empathy Map, Customer Journey Map, Experience Map, and Sevice Blueprint and share it with your consultant for a better and common understanding.
+Prepare the Empathy Map, Customer Journey Map, Experience Map, and Service Blueprint and share it with your consultant for a better and common understanding.

 Note that throughout the article we have used the term “Unsuitable Architecture” and not “Wrong Architecture”.
 This is because there is no architecture that is wrong.
 There are pros and cons to each of those.
 It depends on the business case, requirements, functionalities, etc.

-As the architecture provides a clear path to all the stakeholders of the project, we recommend finalizing the architecture before deciding the technologies to be used to develop the project so that everyone will be on the same page about the requirements and the expectations.
+As the architecture provides a clear path to all the stakeholders of the project, we recommend finalizing the architecture before deciding on the technologies to be used to develop the project, so that everyone will be on the same page about the requirements and the expectations.